 High sugar selection on individual loci

-To look for individual loci under selection, we fitted a regression model per SNP incorporating allele frequencies across all time points, replicate populations, and selection regimes.
+To look for individual loci under selection, we fitted a univariate regression model for each SNP, incorporating allele frequencies across all time points, replicate populations, and selection regimes.
 This model identifies SNPs whose allele frequency changes in the same direction over time in all replicate populations.
-The time coefficient in the model captures changes that are similar across all six populations (fig. 3 A), and the time-by-regime coefficient captures changes that are unique to one selection regime (fig. 3 B and C).
+The time coefficient in the model captures changes that are similar across all six populations (fig. 3 A), and the time-by-selection-regime coefficient captures changes that are unique to one selection treatment (fig. 3 B and C).
 The p-values of the time coefficient were highly correlated with SNP loadings onto PC1 (cor = 0.59, p < 10-16, fig. 7), whereas the the p-values of the time-by-regime coefficient were highly correlated with SNP loadings onto PC2 (cor = 0.68, p < 10-16, fig. 7), consistent with the first two PCs capturing time and selection regime.

 Different SNPs showed very different allele frequency trajectories over time.
 Some respond similarly to selection in all replicate populations regardless of selection regime (fig. 3 A), while others respond in opposite directions (fig. 3 C) or in only one of the regimes (fig. 3 B).
 Our regression model allowed us to distinguish these different scenarios and, for what follows, we focus on the selection signatures that are unique to the high sugar selection regime.
 The Manhattan profile in fig. 2 D, showing the time-by-regime p-values, suggests a polygenic selection response.
 This is in line with the observation that time and selection regime are the two main drivers of genetic change genome-wide (fig. 2).